 What is an AMULET ™ ?

-An AMULET ™ is a key element within our patent-pending technology to protect access to a digital asset, and contains all the instructions and metadata related to allowing or denying access to the asset.
+An AMULET ™ is a key element within our patented technology to protect access to a digital asset, and contains all the instructions and metadata related to allowing or denying access to the digital asset.

 Specifically, an AMULET ™ criteria set is a stream of plain text characters that live in a configuration file, alongside any other AMULET ™ criteria sets in the configuration file collection.
 All AMULET ™ criteria sets are enciphered, and the plain text of the AMULET ™ expresses the hex values of the bytes that make up the enciphered form of the AMULET ™.

 As plain text, AMULET ™ criteria sets are easily transported between and understood by all operating systems in existence.
 This means an AMULET ™ can be created on a Windows machine for use to protect a digital asset in a Linux operating system, or on a Mac running OSX for an Android environment with no need to constrain the AMULET ™ to a specific target environment.
 Any AMULET ™ written on any operating system can be interpreted and understood by any AMULET ™ access manager running on any host device.
 AMULET ™ criteria sets are fully portable, and that portability would extend to operating systems not yet written.